7 Best Practices for Better Customer Service

 2. Cultivate a Customer-Centric Work Culture

-You should have your managers hold routine meetings where customer feedback is discussed, not only to recognize exceptional efforts and reward good service, but also to identify any areas that need improvement, so you can continue to provide positive customer experiences.
+You should have your managers hold routine meetings where customer feedback is discussed, not only to recognize exceptional efforts and reward good service but also to identify any areas that need improvement, so you can continue to provide positive customer experiences.

 3. Empower Your Customer Service Team